agiledev-students-fall2022/final-project-team-stranger/CONTRIBUTING.md

 ## History

-This project was inspired by the game Kind Words, in which 'players' can write nice letters to real people.
+This project was inspired by the game [Kind Words](https://store.steampowered.com/app/1070710/Kind_Words_lo_fi_chill_beats_to_write_to/), in which 'players' can write nice letters to real people.
 The concept deeply impressed our team.
-As such, we plan to build a mobile/web application that collects and shares kind words.
-A user can receive and share one message every day.
+We wish people living in this busy world could feel and share warmth with others, and sometimes all one needs is a few kind words.
+So we come up with this project.
+Every user can receive and send 1-3 messages everyday.
 The message can be a small paragraph, a quote, a simple line, or even a single word.

-Please note that this project was developed as a part of the NYU Agile Development and Dev Ops Course, during the Fall 2022 Semester.

 ## Contributing